On This Day in History: May 28

 - Edward VIII of the United Kingdom (b.
 1894)

-- Audie Murphy, American lieutenant and actor, Medal of Honor recipient (b.
+- Audie Murphy, American soldier and actor, Medal of Honor recipient (b.
 1925)

 - Fyodor Okhlopkov, Russian sergeant and sniper (b.
 1908)